Constance Demby: Career

-1960–1978: Early career

 In 1960, Demby quit her studies and moved to Greenwich Village in New York City.
 She continued to work as a musician and sculptor, combining these disciplines with her first sheet metal sound sculptures, built in 1966.
-She had been torching a sheet of metal in her sculptural practice when she noticed the low tones and unusual sounds that the vibrating metal produced, which subsequently led to the development of her first handmade instruments.
-In 1967 Demby used these sculptures in a series of happening-style events at the Charles Street Gallery named A Fly Can't Bird But a Bird Can Fly, owned by Robert Rutman.
+She was torching a sheet of metal in her sculptural practice when she noticed the low tones and unusual sounds that the vibrating metal produced, which subsequently led to the development of her first handmade instruments.

+In 1967, Demby used these sculptures in a series of happening-style events at the Charles Street Gallery named A Fly Can't Bird But a Bird Can Fly, owned by Robert Rutman.
 In one piece called "The Thing", Rutman wore a white cardboard box and banged on Demby's sheet metal creation with "a rock in a sock."
 Demby conceived a multimedia environmental experience called Space Mass, which featured a 24-foot altar, temples, and sculptures that acted as moving screens to project abstract films.
 Demby welded a curved metal sheet to several steel rods which she played as a percussion instrument.
 Rutman later remarked, "We thought it would sound good as a xylophone, but it didn't."
 Throughout the decade Demby exhibited her work in solo and group settings in New York City, Boston, and Maine.
 In 1968, she held her first major solo show in New York City, combining her paintings, sculptures, and light and sound displays, by which time she had explored electronic music for the first time.

-After moving to Maine with Rutman, in 1971 the duo formed the Central Maine Power Music Company (CMPMC), a multimedia sound and light group influenced by their previous Space Mass exhibit.
+In 1971, after she moved to Maine with Rutman, the duo formed the Central Maine Power Music Company (CMPMC), a multimedia sound and light group influenced by their previous Space Mass exhibit.
 They used uncommon eastern instruments combined with electronic music with video and laser light projections.
 They toured the eastern US extensively, with the group ranging from 6 to 20 members at any given performance.
-Among the guest musicians involved was hammer dulcimer player Dorothy Carter and video artist Bill Etra.
+Among the guest musicians involved were hammer dulcimer player Dorothy Carter and video artist Bill Etra.
 The band toured the East Coast, playing at planetariums in Massachusetts, as well as Lincoln Center, the World Trade Center, and at the United Nations Sculpture Garden in New York City.
 Demby's co-founder told a reporter in 1974:

 In 1976, the CMPMC disbanded and its founders moved to Cambridge, Massachusetts.
 While Rutman went on to pursue directions in contemporary classical and industrial music with the sheet metal instruments that they had created, Demby headed down a quieter path.
-She studied yoga with Ajaib Singh and, in 1977, co-formed the Gandharva Performing Arts Company, a duo featuring the flute, tabla and dulcimer with Robert Bennett.
+She studied yoga with Ajaib Singh, known as Sant Ji, and, in 1977, co-formed the Gandharva Performing Arts Company, a duo featuring the flute, tabla and dulcimer with Robert Bennett.